BME-MIT-IET/ivt-ha-2024-chuck-chuck/doc/StaticAnalysis2.md

 ![](e3.png)

--It has same warning as the previous one.
+- It has same warning as the previous one.

 **Location:** ivt-ha-2024-chuck-chuck\algorithms\stack\remove_min.py